The USGS Water Science School

 Thermoelectric power has been the category with the largest water withdrawals since 1965, and for 2010 comprised 45 percent of total withdrawals.
 The largest total and fresh and saline surface-water withdrawals were during 1980.
 Withdrawals by thermoelectric-power plants increased from 40,000 Mgal/d during 1950 to 210,000 Mgal/d during 1980.
 Withdrawals for thermoelectric power declined and then stabilized since 1980, despite the fact that total population has continued to rise; the total withdrawal of 161,000 Mgal/d for 2010 is significantly lower than that of 2005.

-The trend in irrigation withdrawals is seen as the brown bar in the chart below.
+The trend in thermoelectric-power withdrawals is seen as the yellow bar in the chart below.

 Data for freshwater withdrawals for 1980-2000 have been revised from original published values.